-College Essay Writing Workshop
+College Application and Essay Writing Program

 - College application requirements and process overview

 - 1:1 review with students on their transcripts

 - Regular Application College List research and selection

 - Major selection and matching with colleges

 - College Application Program includes but not limited to the following:

 - Weekly essay writings (common application essay and supplemental essays)